kaushalmodi/ox-hugo/doc/content/doc/usage.md

 | `C-c C-e H H` | Export only the current _valid_ subtree (has the `EXPORT_FILE_NAME` property set)     |
 | `C-c C-e H A` | Export **all** _valid_ subtrees (those that have the `EXPORT_FILE_NAME` property set) |
 | `C-c C-e H h` | Export the whole Org file to a single post                                            |

+## Customization Options {#customization-options}

+Do `M-x customize-group`, and select `org-export-hugo` to see the available customization options for this package.